Business and Other Risks

 Within the die manufacturers to which we outsource die production, there are some companies for which it is difficult to secure an alternative supplier, so we are working to reduce the risk of supply chain disruptions and ensure that a quick recovery can be realized through efforts such as shortening die production lead times, dispersing processes, and ensuring distribution can be maintained in times of disaster.

-Foreign Exchange
+Foreign exchange

-The G-TEKT Group conducts business operations around the world, and as a result, fluctuations in foreign exchange rates impact the Group’s performance.
+Our Group conducts business operations around the world, and as a result, fluctuations in foreign exchange rates impact the Group’s performance.
 Some 80% of the G-TEKT Group’s consolidated sales are accounted for by local production at overseas subsidiaries, so changes in exchange rates can affect our financial position and business results due to differences in converting to yen.

 In addition, certain products and components are exported, including manufacturing equipment such as dies and jigs, to customers outside of Japan.
 Sudden or significant volatility in currency exchange rates could affect the business performance of the G-TEKT Group.